Quick Start

 }8.
 Verify REST

-export ONPREST_API_KEY=onp_xxxxxcurl -s \
+export ONPREST_API_KEY='orjrqqPeX8FXhsECOnrnOr6oa70pOYjyeUWmxTbaZrM'curl -s \

 -X POST http://localhost:8080/api/v1/capabilities/get_customer \